fellycia/Project-2/README.md

 Ames Housing Data and Kaggle Challenge

 ## Problem Statement
 To identify the most relevant features from the Ames Housing Dataset and create a regression model that will most accurately generate predictions of the sales price of each house.
-Thereafter, submit predictions for test dataset to Kaggle to see how the model does against unknown data and find insights from the analysis.
+Thereafter, submit predictions for test dataset to Kaggle to see how the model does against unknown data and make recommendations on how to improve the house value.

 ## Executive Summary
 This report aims to build a regression model to predict the sale price of the house.
 Selected features from train dataset were fit into the models and via cross validation, their root mean square errors (rmse) were compared.
 The score with the lowest rmse was used to make prediction of the house price.